raspi/BuildingNAS/README.md

 ## RAIDz2 aka RAID 6
 Two drives can fail.
 Recommended.

-# Network card and bandwidth
-* If you want more than 1 Gbps speed with multiple 1 Gbps cards for example between NAS - network switch - your PC then your NAS, switch and PC must support link aggregation (LACP)
-  * Depending on the NIC and OS used the NICs usually have to be same cards from same manufacturer
+# Other notes

-# Samba aka CIFS aka Windows share
+## Samba aka CIFS aka Windows share
 * It is adviced to use `recycle` VFS object in the config file as it will move deleted files to other directory and thus prevents accidental file deletions
   * Remember to test it!
 * You can block some files by using `veto files` option in the samba config file
   * Example: Windows `Thumbs.db` files

+## Network card and bandwidth
+* If you want more than 1 Gbps speed with multiple 1 Gbps cards for example between NAS - network switch - your PC then your NAS, switch and PC must support link aggregation (LACP)
+  * Depending on the NIC and OS used the NICs usually have to be same cards from same manufacturer

 # Links
 * http://www.solarisinternals.com/wiki/index.php/ZFS_Best_Practices_Guide